Fernald Feed Materials Production Center: Fernald Preserve

 With the cleanup of the surface areas completed, management of the site was transferred to DOE's Office of Legacy Management on 17 November 2006.
 The site was renamed the Fernald Preserve in 2007.
 Thousands of tons of contaminated concrete, sludge, liquid waste, and soil were removed and replaced with man-made wetlands and greenery.
 The site is permanently unfit for human habitation.

+The On-Site Disposal Facility at Fernald Preserve, containing capped cells of low-level radioactive waste from the former uranium processing plant.

+Restored wetlands at the Fernald Preserve, Hamilton County, Ohio, on the remediated site of the former Feed Materials Production Center.